Wednesday, October 9, 2024

 The tavern included a kitchen, the brick building on the left (now a bookstore), and a slave quarters, the white building on the right (now a place to get relief).
 A young visitor sits on the front porch of the kitchen/bookstore.

-This brick building was the Appomattox County jail, build on or before 1867.
+This brick building was the Appomattox County jail, built on or before 1867.
 Unfortunately, I could only get a shot that didn't show its longer sunlit side without other things being in front of it.
 I'm not sure what the UFO (unidentified falling object) was toward the top left.
 A falling leaf, maybe?

 A short walk from the visitor center and jail is the Isbell House, built by the brothers Henry and Thomas Bocock, and now the park's headquarters and thus not open to the public.
 Thomas Bocock was a U.S. congresscritter (D-VA) and later the only speaker of the Confederate House of Representatives.
 The house was later owned by Appomattox County Commonweath's Attorney Lewis Daniel Isbell, who voted for succession at Virginia's two secession conventions and later moved to Missouri.